AC-ProbeAufgaben/TopSecretSchnupperDevChallenge/README.md

 this endpoint should be reachable with the following url in postman
 i.e. "http://localhost:8080/1" for "Steve"

+## Task 4

+Create an Endpoint that allows to create a new Entity for the Table

+this Endpoint should be reachable with the following url in postman i.e. "http//localhost:8080/add" (the entity-definition will be send in the body)

+## Task 5

+If the endpoint "http://localhost:8080/add" is called with the names
+ "Hawkeye", "Clint","Francis","Barton",
+ "Sören" or Soeren in the name, last_name or email columns
+ the endpoint should return "Due to a lack of noticeable abilities you are not wanted"

 ## Technology recommendations
 * REST API
 * Spring Boot